MCP endpoint

 }

-2. Approve the browser authorization prompt as a wAize organization owner.
+- Approve the browser authorization prompt as any wAize organization member.

 Antigravity mcp_config.json